shengyanli1982/orbit/README.md

 <div align="center">
 	<h1>orbit</h1>
-	<p>A lightweight http web service wrapper framework.<p>
+	<p>A lightweight HTTP web service wrapper framework built on "gin", designed for easy use and rapid development, focusing on core business logic.<p>
 	<img src="assets/logo.png" alt="logo" width="360px">
 </div>

 # Introduction

-`orbit` is a lightweight http web service wrapper framework.
-It is designed to be simple and easy to use.
-It is based on [`gin`](https://github.com/gin-gonic/gin), [`zap`](https://github.com/uber-go/zap) and [`prometheus`](github.com/prometheus/client_golang).
-It provides a series of convenient features to help you quickly build a web service.
+`orbit` is a lightweight HTTP web service wrapper framework.
+It is designed to be simple and easy to use, providing a series of convenient features to help you quickly build a web service.

 Why is it called `orbit`?
-Because it is a lightweight framework, it is like a satellite orbiting the earth, and the orbit is your business logic.
+Just like a satellite orbiting the Earth, `orbit` revolves around your business logic.
+It provides a framework that encapsulates the complexities of building a web service, allowing you to focus on your core business logic.
+With `orbit`, you can easily develop and maintain your web service, just like a satellite smoothly orbiting the Earth.

 Why not use `gin` directly?
-Because `gin` is too simple, if you want to start a web service, you need to do a lot of work, such as logging, monitoring, etc. `orbit` is based on `gin`, and provides a series of convenient features to help you quickly build a web service.
+While `gin` is a great framework, starting a web service with it requires additional work such as logging and monitoring. `orbit` is built on top of `gin` and offers these features out of the box.

 # Advantages

--   Lightweight, easy to use, easy to learn
+-   Lightweight and easy to use
--   Support `zap` logging, `async` and `sync` logging
+-   Supports `zap` logging with both `async` and `sync` modes
--   Support `prometheus` monitoring
+-   Provides `prometheus` monitoring integration
--   Support `swagger` api document
+-   Includes `swagger` API documentation support
--   Support `graceful` shutdown
+-   Enables graceful shutdown of the server
--   Support `cors` middleware
+-   Supports `cors` middleware for handling cross-origin requests
--   Support auto recover from panic
+-   Automatically recovers from panics
--   Support custom middleware
+-   Allows customization of middleware
--   Support custom router group
+-   Supports custom router groups
--   Support custom define access log format and fields
+-   Provides flexibility in defining access log format and fields
--   Support custom define recovery log format and fields
--   Support repeat read request/response body, and cache request/response body bytes.
+-   Offers repeat read of request/response body and caching of body bytes

 # Installation